 Bondage, burdens, sins, fears, and the like are very real CAGES.
 Pet doctrines and traditions can also be a stronghold of false security.
 Like the puppy or the lion cub, we at first resist our confinements.
 We have an innate knowing that they are unnatural — that they are keeping us from being free to be exactly what YHWH designed us for.
 But somewhere along the way of life, we lose our resolve.
 Do you know how many of us are sick, dying, depressed, dejected, lonely, disappointed, discontent, restless, insecure, and needy?

 I believe we are like the ten virgins that fell asleep before the bridegroom arrived.
 There are numerous passages that liken our apathy and indifference to slumber.
-For too long, western Believers have hit the snooze alarm.
+For too long, western Believers have hit the snooze button.
 We have grown fat, lazy, and diseased.
 We need to WAKE UP!

 Just as importantly, we need to be rousing our brothers and sisters to this truth.
 How much greater would our impact be in our circumstances, relationships, and the world if we received this message?
 A poor self-image cost an entire generation the Promised Land.
 My prayer is that we will start walking in the mightiness of our calling.